All Episodes

 That's what he said.

-So it's like you must agree to our deal, or we'll kill you.
+So it's like, you must agree to our deal or we'll kill you.

 And what does the deal entail?

-Uh you giving up all your ability to defend yourself so that we can go in and kill you.
+You giving up all your ability to defend yourself so that we can go in and kill you.

-So it's it's obviously a ploy.
+So it's obviously a ploy.

 And in fact, Netanyahu has already admitted when speaking in Hebrew, he gave a speech to his own people about this very thing.